galaxyproject/gsoc/2015_mentoring_application.md

   We believe that these projects a technically exciting and are confident that will help.
 In addition to the required blog post describing the summer's projects - we will provide positive feedback to students by highlighting their accomplishments in our release notes and on our Twitter feed.
 So beyond just technical aspects, we believe providing credit and positive feedback will help encourage ongoing engagement with the project.

-  We suspect Galaxy will attract students interested in bioinformatics and graduate school - such students may be interested in writing acedemic papers about their projects.
+  We suspect Galaxy will attract students interested in bioinformatics and graduate school - such students may be interested in writing academic papers about their projects.
 If this is the case, we believe this will provide an incentive to continue to interact with the community after the summer is complete and we will happily assist with these papers and provide ongoing